MUSICAL WAINSGATE

 * * *

 The following recordings are of local organist Ted O’Hare playing the Wainsgate organ in 2020.
-The organ is regularly tuned, but is in need of repairs and refurbishment (likely to cost in the region of £100,000) to bring it up to concert standard and restore it to its full glory.
+The organ is regularly tuned, but is in need of repairs and refurbishment (likely to cost in the region of £100,000) to bring it up to concert standard and restore it to its former glory.

 Adagio from Symphony No.5 by Charles-Marie Widor (1844-1937)